inovex/scrumlr.io/CONTRIBUTING.md

 ## Pull Request Guidelines
 This section outlines the typical structure and guidelines followed for pull requests in our repositories.
 This section provides a set of instructions and recommendations to ensure consistency and clarity when submitting pull requests.
-It covers the expected format, information, and steps to follow when creating a pull request
+It covers the expected format, information, and steps to follow when creating a pull request.

 ### Title
 Make sure the title starts with a semantic prefix: